Azure-Samples/azure-sdk-for-python-keyvault-secrets-get-set-managedid/README.md

 1. MSI is not setup on the App Service.

 Check the environment variables MSI_ENDPOINT and MSI_SECRET exist using [Kudu debug console](https://azure.microsoft.com/en-us/resources/videos/super-secret-kudu-debug-console-for-azure-web-sites/).
 If these environment variables do not exist, MSI is not enabled on the App Service.
+Note that after enabling MSI, you need to restart your WebApp.

 ### Common issues across environments: